 Blue Line Extension Light Rail Transit project

-This project will extend the current Blue Line LRT.
-The proposed route will travel from Target Field Station to Brooklyn Park.
+This project will make the Blue Line longer.
+The route will start at Target Field Station.
+Then it will go to North Minneapolis and up to Brooklyn Park.

 The project will: